bonnette/SpiritDetect/README.md

 # Spirit Detector / Spook Camera
 The Spirit Detector application enables a user to pretend to be a Ghost Hunter.
 <br><br>
-The user of the app is known as the "Narrator"
+The user of the app is known as the "Narrator".
 <br>
 The app is used as a prop to support a fictional story that include ghosts, spirits and other un-worldly entities.<br>
 The app supports the "Narrator"as he pretends to scan for ghosts within a physical space utilizing the Augmented Reality capabilities of the iPhone and this app.<br>